CMB-S4/spt3g_software/doc/frames.rst

 Each frame has a type defined under the ``core.G3FrameType`` namespace.
 These are meant to indicate different types of data (calibration vs. scan data, for example) and, in general, many types of frames will be interleaved in the same data stream.
 A good general rule for whether data should be in a different frame type is to consider the rates at which the data change: data that change at the same speed (e.g. bolometer data and pointing) should share a frame, while data that change at different speeds (e.g. calibration constants and bolometer data) should be separated.

-Each frame also has a ``filename`` attribute, which is set when frames are read in using the ``core.G3Reader`` pipeline module.
+Each frame also has a ``._filename`` attribute, which is set when frames are read in using the ``core.G3Reader`` pipeline module.
 This attribute is not serialized with the frame, so will be an empty string when used with pickling or multiprocessing.
+This attribute is fragile and should not be relied upon for production code.

 A brief description of the intention of each frame type follows along with a table containing a representative minimal set of data likely to be contained by a frame of a given type.
 The list is neither exhaustive nor truly minimal: other data can and will be present and some of the data listed here may have been removed or renamed.
 Neither is this an exhaustive list of frame types: any single character code can be [ab]used as a frame type for special purpose tools.